-The Audit Committee, which has been established in accordance with Section 3(a)(58)(A) of the Exchange Act, currently consists of Mr. Rohrs (chairman), Mr. Barber, and Mr. Popovich, each of whom is "independent" as such term is defined for audit committee members by the Nasdaq listing standards.
-The Board has determined that each member of the committee is an "audit committee financial expert" as defined under the rules of the SEC.
-The Audit Committee met 8 times during 2018.
+The Audit Committee, which has been established in accordance with Section 3(a)(58)(A) of the Exchange Act, currently consists of Ms. Hayes (chairman), Mr. Barber, Mr. Popovich, and Mr. Rohrs, each of whom is "independent" as such term is defined for audit committee members by the rules of the SEC and Nasdaq listing standards.
+The Board has determined that Ms. Hayes, Mr. Barber and Mr. Rohrs are each "audit committee financial experts" as defined under the rules of the SEC and are "financially sophisticated" for purposes of the Nasdaq listing standards.
+The Audit Committee met 8 times during 2020.